huggingface/blog/stable-diffusion-finetuning-intel.md

 conda install gperftools -c conda-forge -y
 ```

-Next, we clone the [diffusers](https://github.com/huggingface/diffusers/) repository on each node and install it from the source.
+Next, we clone the [diffusers](https://github.com/huggingface/diffusers/) repository on each node and install it from source.

 ```
 git clone https://github.com/huggingface/diffusers.git